Flexography

-Flexography (often abbreviated to flexo) is a form of printing process which utilizes a flexible relief plate.
+Flexography (often abbreviated to flexo) is a printing process which uses a flexible relief printing plate that applies ink from its non-recessed surfaces.
 It is essentially a modern version of letterpress, evolved with high speed rotary functionality, which can be used for printing on almost any type of substrate, including plastic, metallic films, cellophane, and paper.
 It is widely used for printing on the non-porous substrates required for various types of food packaging (it is also well suited for printing large areas of solid colour).

 History

 In 1890 the first such patented press was built in Liverpool, England by Bibby, Baron and Sons.
 The water-based ink smeared easily, leading the device to be known as "Bibby's Folly".
 In the early 1900s, other European presses using rubber printing plates and aniline oil-based ink were developed.
 This led to the process being called "aniline printing".
 By the 1920s, most presses were made in Germany, where the process was called "Gummidruck", or rubber printing.
 In modern-day Germany, the process continues to be called "Gummidruck".

 During the early part of the 20th century, the technique was used extensively in food packaging in the United States.
 However, in the 1940s, the Food and Drug Administration classified aniline dyes as unsuitable for food packaging and as a result, printing sales plummeted.
 Individual firms tried using new names for the process, such as "Lustro Printing" and "Transglo Printing", but met with limited success.
 Even after the Food and Drug Administration approved the aniline process in 1949 using new, safe inks, sales continued to decline as some food manufacturers still refused to consider aniline printing.
 Worried about the image of the industry, packaging representatives decided the process needed to be renamed.

 In 1951 Franklin Moss, then the president of the Mosstype Corporation, conducted a poll among the readers of his journal The Mosstyper to submit new names for the printing process.
 Over 200 names were submitted, and a subcommittee of the Packaging Institute's Printed Packaging Committee narrowed the selection to three possibilities: "permatone process", "rotopake process", and "flexographic process".
 Postal ballots from readers of The Mosstyper overwhelmingly chose the last of these, and "flexographic process" was chosen.